gorandalum/fluent-result/README.md

 # Fluent Result

-A result library helping you get rid of exceptions, enabling a more fluent coding style.
+A Java result library helping you get rid of exceptions, enabling a more fluent coding style.

 - [Motivation](#motivation)
 - [Usage](#usage)